mijailmariano/ML-Clustering-Zillow-Home-Price-Value/README.md

 The intent of this project is to leverage unsupervised machine learning clustering techniques to help reframe how we think about real-estate information, and make improvements to accurately assess and predict a home's value.

-In this analysis I use Zillow's "Zestimate"/prediction home value error as measured by the **logarithmic error** in the dataset as the predicted target variable and quality measure of information clusters to better explain the home value story.
+In this analysis I use Zillow's "Zestimate"/prediction home value error as measured by the **logarithmic error** in the dataset as the predicted target variable and quality measure of the clusters I create to better explain the home value story.

 ``logerror = log(Predicted: Zestimate) − log(Actual: Home Transaction Price)``